-However, there is a material uncertainty due to the unpredictable impact of ongoing hostilities in Ukraine that may cast significant doubt on the Group's ability to continue as a going concern and, therefore, it may be unable to realize its assets and discharge its liabilities in the normal course of business.
-At the same time, the Group Management believes that despite the above factors that may give rise to significant doubts about the Group ability to continue as a going concern, forecasts of capital adequacy and liquidity ratios, forecast of the Group operating results and forecast of expected credit losses provide sufficient grounds for preparation of these consolidated financial statements on a going concern basis.
+However, there is a material uncertainty due to the unpredictable impact of ongoing hostilities in Ukraine that may cast significant doubt on the Bank's ability to continue as a going concern and, therefore, it may be unable to realize its assets and discharge its liabilities in the normal course of business.
+At the same time, the Bank's Management believes that despite the above factors that may give rise to significant doubts about the Bank's ability to continue as a going concern, forecasts of capital adequacy and liquidity ratios, forecast of the Bank's operating results and forecast of expected credit losses provide sufficient grounds for preparation of these separate financial statements on a going concern basis.